-Strong and effective leadership communications are important at any time, but are especially so in times of crisis.
+Strong and effective leadership communications and strategic storytelling are important at any time, but are especially so in times of crisis.
 And I can’t remember a time when we have seen more leaders communicating than right now, during this COVID-19 crisis.
 From elected officials to medical experts to CEOs, leaders of all shapes and sizes are stepping up and stepping forward to inform, enlighten and inspire us.
 They are also providing a master class in leadership communications that we can study, to the benefit of ourselves and those we work with.

 This post is the first in a series of posts outlining what I have been learning about effective leadership communications in these times of crisis.
 These lessons have been developed, in part, from my own observations and constant, somewhat obsessive surveying of the news.
 But they also and importantly come from dozens of friends and colleagues who let me know which leaders they felt were doing a great job at communicating during this COVID pandemic, and why.